A new national group of leading American Muslims and American Jews coming together to advocate for issues of common concern.

 S.A.
-Ibrahim is the CEO of Radian Group Inc., since May 2005 and is a current board member of the Philadelphia chapter of ADL and recipient of the ADL Americanism award.
-He has traveled extensively through the Middle East, including Israel, Saudi Arabia, and Egypt and is among the Board of Directors of the Interfaith Youth Core.
-He, along with the U.S. State Dept. and the Konrad Adenauer Foundation, funded a trip to Dachau and Auschwitz by a group of Muslim leaders from around the world.
-Together with his son, Winston, he has created the Ibrahim Leadership and Dialogue Project in the Middle East, which provides an opportunity for high-achieving U.S. undergraduate students of diverse faiths to develop their leadership skills and gain first-hand experience with dialogue efforts in the Middle East.
-He served on an AJC panel at the Democratic National Convention in 2016 and has participated in AJC Philadelphia’s programming.
+Ibrahim is the former CEO of Radian Group Inc., and the first Muslim to serve on any board of the Anti-Defamation League.
+He heads the Nina and S.A.
+Ibrahim Foundation, which is devoted to increasing religious tolerance through student travel and exchanges.
+Along with the Department of State and the Konrad Adenauer Foundation, he funded a trip to Dachau and Auschwitz for a group of Muslim leaders from around the world.
+Together with his son, Winston, he created the Ibrahim Leadership and Dialogue Project in the Middle East, which provides opportunities for high-achieving U.S. undergraduate students of diverse faiths to develop their leadership skills and gain first-hand experience with dialogue efforts in the Middle East.

 Representative Steven IsraelRepresentative Steven Israel

-Representative Steven Israel is Chairman of Long Island University Global Institute and former United States Representative for New York’s third congressional district.
-He served in the United States Congress (2001-2017).
+Congressman Steven Israel is Chairman of Long Island University Global Institute and a former United States Representative from New York’s third congressional district, serving from 2001 to 2017.
 He is a member of the Democratic Party and was head of the Democratic Congressional Campaign Committee until November 2014.
-He supported increased regulation on gun ownership and supported the 2010 Affordable Care Act.
-Before serving in Congress, he served on the Huntington, New York town board.
+He supported increased regulation on gun ownership and voted for the 2010 Affordable Care Act.
+Before serving in Congress, he served on the town board of Huntington, New York.

 Daisy KhanDaisy Khan

-Daisy Khan is the Founder and Executive Director of WISE (the Women’s Islamic Initiative in Spirituality and Equality), a women-led organization committed to peacebuilding, equality, and justice for Muslims around the globe.
-A frequent public speaker and media commentator, she lectures across the U.S. and internationally on Islam in America, women’s rights within Islam, and violent extremism.
-She is the recipient of numerous awards, including the Edinburgh Peace Award, the Clinton Global Initiative Commitment to Action Award, and Women’s E-News “21 leaders for the 21st Century.”
-WISE, under her leadership, organized 60 contributors (academics, scholars, imams, activists and specialists) to produce a 400-page research and evidence-based report, “WISE Up: Islam & Muslims in America.”
-WISE Up, which will launch in spring 2017, is a movement aimed at fighting extremism and Islamophobia with experience, knowledge, and good judgment, and to show that the American Muslim community is collectively speaking out against all forms of hate, including terrorism and Islamophobia.
+Daisy Khan is the Founder and Executive Director of the Women’s Islamic Initiative in Spirituality and Equality (WISE), a women-led organization committed to peacebuilding, equality, and justice for Muslims around the globe.
+A frequent public speaker and media commentator, she lectures on Islam in America, women’s rights within Islam, and violent extremism.
+Among her numerous awards are the Clinton Global Initiative Commitment to Action Award, and Women’s E-News “21 leaders for the 21st Century.”

 Humera KhanHumera Khan